tokenfolks/studygroup/README.md

 Note: there are other ways to collab on this (eg. Obsidian Sync).
 We prefer git because it tracks the full history, not just the latest update; pricing, etc..

 # Start here
 See introductory videos in [[Resources]].

 Consult the [Token Analysis Aid](Token%20Analysis%20Aid.md) for guidance as you analyse the economics of a certain project.c

+# Notes about Obsidian
+There are plenty of videos and articles that explain features and demo the use of obsidian in various styles of note taking.

+Here's a good walkthrough: https://www.youtube.com/watch?v=QgbLb6QCK88

+Obsidian has hundreds of community plugins to extend its functionality.
+Find them in `Settings -> Community Plugins -> Browse`.